sadia01/PostgreSQL-Query-Practice/README.md

 Combines the result-set of two or more `SELECT` statements, concatenating results.

-# SQL Concepts and Exercises
+# 4. Advanced SQL Commands

 This README provides information on Timestamps, Extract, SQL subqueries, self joins, data types, primary and foreign keys, and constraints.
 It also includes practice instructions for the database assessment.